 Your stomach rumbles, and it echoes like thunder around the whole world.
 Everyone else is just as hungry as you are.
 You go and pick a piece of fruit.
 So does everyone else.
 You pull vegetables from the soil.
 So does everyone else.
 You and everyone else eat billions of cows and scoop billions of fish out of the sea.
 Don't worry.
 Fruits and vegetables can grow back, right?
 More animals can be born.
 Renewable resources

 are things people use that can grow back or replenish over time and won't run out.
-Water, sunlight, wind, are all examples.
+Water, sunlight, and wind, are all examples.
 Most things on Earth are a part of a cycle.
 Wind, rain, trees, and animals all come and go or live and die.
 This means you can also cut down a few trees in order to build a house.
 The Earth fills with the sounds of saws.

 So long as you are careful and don't use up too many animals or trees, things will grow back.
 As things live and die, new things will grow to take their place.
 To replenish

 means to fill up again or restore the supply.
 Over time, the fish lay eggs and make more fish.
 The animals have more babies.
 The tree seeds turn into sprouts, which turn into new trees, which turn into forests.
 The sun makes water from the ocean rise into the sky, turn into clouds that rain down to give us more fresh water.
-As people are smart, a lot of the living things they take will grow back before they die.
-It's just important to think about what your using and if it can come back on its own.
+If people are smart, a lot of the living things they take will grow back before they die.
+It's just important to think about what you're using and if it can come back on its own.

 Uh-oh.
 Winter is here.
 In order to make catching animals and cutting down trees easier, you could definitely use some tools.
 For these things, you'll have to dig down into the earth and pull metals and fossil fuels from deep in the crust.
 Ahh, that's better.
 Now you can use metal tools to cut down more trees, while the fuels can be used to make electricity.
 Just remember: not too much.
 Non-renewable